Capillary Technologies makes a splash on New York Times Square

 • 50-75% incremental tech investment towards AI every year

-Capillary Technologies, a global loyalty technology solutions company announced a 4X growth in the last three years in the US market.
+Capillary Technologies, a global loyalty technology solutions company, announced a 4X growth in the last three years in the US market.
 The loyalty management market is worth more than $10 billion and has been primarily an agency-led model.
-With its cloud-based SaaS offering, Capillary is disrupting the market to help enterprise brands transition to RoI-driven loyalty programs that genuinely engage customers and win their loyalty.
+With its cloud-based SaaS offering, Capillary helps enterprise brands transition to RoI-driven loyalty programs that genuinely engage customers and win their loyalty.

 Apart from the successful acquisition of Persuade in 2021 and Brierley+Partners in 2023, Capillary has been organically growing 100% YoY in the USA.
 This growth has primarily been led by product which was validated when Forrester named Capillary a Leader in the Forrester Wave Report for Loyalty Technology Solutions, Q1 2023.
 The company is also investing heavily in AI with a commitment of 50-75% of the incremental tech investment every year towards artificial intelligence.

-Another advantage of the SaaS model is that brands get a world-class technology roadmap with features and functionalities that get shipped to them every quarter without any additional cost.
+Another advantage of the SaaS model is that brands receive a world-class technology roadmap with features and functionalities that are shipped to them every quarter, at no additional cost.
 Topping it up with Brierley’s consulting expertise and an end-to-end loyalty management platform, brands have the perfect mix.

 • Increased customer retention through Loyalty+